JunaidSalim/ExpenseTracker/README.md

 - **User Authentication**: Users can sign up, log in, and manage their own accounts securely.
 - **CRUD Operations**: Full create, read, update, and delete (CRUD) functionality for both expenses and incomes.
 - **Data Export**: Users can export their financial data (incomes and expenses) in PDF, CSV, and Excel formats.
-- **Summaries and Stats**: Provides detailed summaries and statistics of incomes and expenses for better financial insights.
+- **Summaries and Stats**: Provides summaries and statistics of incomes and expenses for better financial insights.

 ## Tech Stack